rustygeldmacher/jekyll-contentblocks/README.md

 # jekyll-contentblocks

 Gives you a mechanism in Jekyll to pass content up from pages into their parent layouts.
-It's kind of like having Rails' content_for available ion Jekyll.
+It's kind of like having Rails' content_for available for Jekyll.

 ## Installation